praw-dev/praw/docs/tutorials/reply_bot.rst

 The ``break`` at the end prevents us from matching more than once on a single submission.
-For instance, what would happen without the ``break`` if a submission's title was "Who is or what are buffalo?"
+For instance, what would happen without the ``break`` if a submission's title was "Who is or what are buffalo?"?

 Step 4: Automatically Replying to the Submission
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The LMGTFY Bot is nearly complete.
-We iterate through submissions, and find ones that
+We iterate through submissions and find ones that
 appear to be simple questions.
 All that is remaining is to reply to those submissions
 with an appropriate lmgtfy_ link.

 First we will need to construct a working lmgtfy_ link.
-In essence we want to pass the
+In essence, we want to pass the
 entire submission title to lmgtfy_.
 However, there are certain characters that are not
 permitted in URLs or have other meanings.
-For instance, the space character, " ", is not
+For instance, the space character, `` ``, is
-permitted, and the question mark, "?", has a special meaning.
-Thus we will transform
+not permitted, and the question mark, ``?``, has a special meaning.
+Thus we will
-those into their URL-safe representation so that a question like "What is the capital of
+transform those into their URL-safe representation so that a question like "What is the
-Canada?" is transformed into the link
+capital of Canada?" is transformed into the link
 ``https://lmgtfy.com/?q=What+is+the+capital+of+Canada%3F``.

 There are a number of ways we could accomplish this task.
-For starters we could write a
+For starters, we could write a
-function to replace spaces with pluses, ``+``, and question marks with ``%3F``.
+function to replace spaces with pluses (``+``) and question marks with ``%3F``.
 However,
 there is even an easier way; using an existing built-in function to do so.

 Add the following code where the "do something with a matched submission" comment is